 Easy herb butter Instant Pot turkey breast for Thanksgiving.
-Bone-in turkey breast rubbed with a garlic-herb butter that cooks up juicy and moist in no time in the pressure cooker, with gravy in minutes, all in the Instant Pot.
+Bone-in turkey breast rubbed with garlic-herb butter cooks up juicy and moist in no time in the pressure cooker, with gravy in minutes.
 Free up the oven for everybody’s favorite part of Thanksgiving ~ the sides!

 My dilemma every Thanksgiving is that I stress about roasting a whole bird and when it’s all said and done (and delicious!), my family barely puts a dent in the turkey.
 It’s all about the sides for them.
 My girls dutifully take the smallest piece of white meat they can find, leaving my husband and me with the rest and all the leftovers.
 Not this year, I’m doing an easy bone-in turkey breast in the Instant Pot.

 Turkey breast cooks fast in the pressure cooker but it also frees up the oven.
 Again, another source of stress ~ trying to cook and time all the side dishes.
 Put the Instant Pot to use, slow cooker too, in anyway they can help.
 I’m already feeling a sigh of relief for the fast approaching big day.

 For the herbs, I like fresh thyme, sage, rosemary and oregano.
 Believe it or not, even in November in St. Louis, my herbs are still thriving outside in pots.
 I seem to have all I need right at home in my herb garden.
 This is a good mix of traditional Thanksgiving type herbs, you can mix and match as you wish.